Mirabdollahi/Razan.Json/README.md

 A .NET implementation for JSON (JavaScript Object Notation)

 ## Installation
-You can download and compile it yourself.
+Package is avaliable via [NuGet](https://www.nuget.org/packages/Razan.Json).
+Or you can download and compile it yourself.

 ## Supported .NET versions:
 - .NET Standard 2.0